Frameworkium/frameworkium-bdd/README.md

 it utilises [frameworkium-core][core] with an added BDD layer, provided by the Cucumber-JVM framework, to give you a BDD Automation solution.

+This currently uses a Beta version of Frameworkium v3, so please report bugs here and we will fix them as soon as we can.

 ## Getting Started

 1. Clone this project `git clone https://github.com/Frameworkium/frameworkium-bdd.git`